 This is similar to my pasta salad that I posted years ago on my personal blog.
 I have made a few changes along the way, and it was time for an update - along with a new picture!
 I cringe when I look at the picture on the other post.

 This is best if you make this in the morning or early afternoon so it has time to sit in fridge but not required.
-It will get a better flavor as it sits tho.
+It will get a better flavor if it sits in the fridge for a bit first tho.
+This is great to have ready so you can turn on the grill later knowing that your side dish is made!
+It goes well with everything from grilled pork chops to grilled zucchini.

 This is a very easy salad to make.
 You will cook your pasta according to the directions on the package.
 While your pasta is cooking, chop your scallions.
 I use the whole scallion so you will chop 3 whole scallions.
 They have a milder flavor then most onions and so they are more kid friendly when they are going to be raw in a salad.